 Lighting can always be setup and broken down when not in use.
 This way you always have a backup if the weather goes crazy and you can’t make it work outdoors.
 If you’re not ready for a full-time studio this is always a great flexible option.

-It’s best to keep a running list of photoshoot locations
+Keep a running list of locations to shoot portraits

 Don't Miss This

-I will be writing more about this section, but overall I look for unique things in an area.
+I’ll be writing more about this topic, but overall I look for unique things in an area.
 Maybe large natural trees, or very prominent colors.

 Consider local photography studios